hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/jax-maxtext.rst

 machine learning library to train LLMs at scale.
-The MaxText framework for ROCm is an optimized fork of the upstream `<https://github.com/AI-Hypercomputer/maxtext>`__ enabling efficient AI workloads on AMD MI300X series GPUs.
+The MaxText framework for ROCm is an optimized fork of the upstream `<https://github.com/AI-Hypercomputer/maxtext>`__ enabling efficient AI workloads on AMD MI300X Series GPUs.

 The MaxText for ROCm training Docker image provides a prebuilt environment for training on AMD Instinct MI300X and MI325X GPUs,